Ben Stein: Political career

 Stein began his political career as a speechwriter and lawyer for President Richard Nixon, and later for President Gerald Ford.
 On May 3, 1976, Time magazine speculated on the possibility of Stein having actually been Deep Throat.
 Stein responded over the years not only by denying he was Deep Throat but by going further and accusing journalist Bob Woodward of falsifying the famous secret source.
 In the May 14–21, 1998, edition of the Philadelphia City Paper, Stein is quoted as saying, "Oh, I don't think there was a Deep Throat.
 That was a fake.
 I think there were several different sources and some they just made up."
 After Mark Felt's identity as Deep Throat was revealed, Stein stated that Nixon would have prevented the rise to power of the Khmer Rouge if he had not been forced to resign.
 For his actions leading to that resignation, Stein said:

-In 2005, Stein said in the American Spectator:Can anyone even remember now what Nixon did that was so terrible?
-He ended the war in Vietnam, brought home the POWs, ended the war in the Mideast, opened relations with China, started the first nuclear weapons reduction treaty, saved Eretz Israel's life, started the Environmental Protection Agency.
-Does anyone remember what he did that was bad?

-Oh, now I remember.
-He lied.
-He was a politician who lied.
-How remarkable.
-He lied to protect his subordinates who were covering up a ridiculous burglary that no one to this date has any clue about its purpose.
-He lied so he could stay in office and keep his agenda of peace going.
-That was his crime.
-He was a peacemaker and he wanted to make a world where there was a generation of peace.
-And he succeeded.

-That is his legacy.
-He was a peacemaker.
-He was a lying, conniving, covering up peacemaker.
-He was not a lying, conniving drug addict like JFK, a lying, conniving war starter like LBJ, a lying, conniving seducer like Clinton—a lying, conniving peacemaker.